oss-review-toolkit/orthw-shell/docs/getting-started.md

 },
 ```

-One can not fix the sources of already released packages so to resolve the missing _directory_ in the metadata of `NPM::acorn:7.1.1` you can use a [VCS path curation][ort-curations]:
+One can not fix the sources of already released package artifacts so to resolve the missing _directory_ in the metadata of `NPM::acorn:7.1.1` you can use a [VCS path curation][ort-curations]:

 1. Create or open using a text editor `curations/NPM/_/acorn.yml` in your local clone of the [ort-config] repository.
 2. Add the below to the file, this instructs ORT that sources for any version of `NPM::acron` can be found in the `acorn` directory within the [acorn] code repository: